zmp3000/rsschool-cv/cv.md

 One of my strengths is a high level of communicability.
 I can establish common ground with different people, facilitating successful teamwork.
 My experience in learning and developing personal skills demonstrates my readiness for continuous self-improvement.

 **Experience:**
 Currently, my work experience is limited to the absence of formal experience.
 However, I am ready to contribute my knowledge and enthusiasm to a new field.
-My experience in education and self-learning, as well as the ability to quickly absorb new information, makes me adaptive and prepared for any professional tasks.
+My experience in education and self-learning, as well, as the ability to quickly absorb new information, makes me adaptive and prepared for any professional tasks.

 I am confident that my qualities and commitment to development can significantly enrich your team.
 I am ready to start my professional journey and invest all my energy in achieving common goals.